archbardinexile/BGCL/notes-hidden.md

 **If the 6oS feign ignorance, he will attempt to alter their memories in individual interviews.**

 **If the 6oS accuse Tristis, he will attempt a coup.**
+- Clerics were reassigned to the Manyshells in preparation for war, but also to minimise resistance against the coup.

 **While the 6oS were in the Miasma**:
 - *Tristis* successfully read **Blythe**'s thoughts leading to the arrest of *Camren*.